mperry68/InfradevConsultingWebsite/docs/LOCAL_TESTING.md

 http://localhost:4321
 ```

-You should see your InfraDev Consulting website!
+You should see your InfraDev website!

 ### 4. Test the Pages